NiclO1337/pp1-strawberry-lovers/README.md

 #### Improvements
-Different tactics were used to improve the scores.
+Different tactics were used to improve the lighthouse scores.
-- Converting images from jpg to webp format to dramatically reduce the file size.
+- Converting images from jpg to webp format to drastically reduce the file size.
 -

+#### Left to improve

 ### Manual testing

+#### Browser
+Website has been tested on Google chrome, Microsoft Edge and Safari.

+#### Devices
+Manually tested on mobile device (Xiaomi 12), tablet (Samsung Galaxy tab S4) laptop and desktop computer.

 ## Bugs